ardatan/graphql-tools/website/docs/stitch-directives-sdl.md

 ## Overview

 Using SDL directives, a subservice may express its complete schema _and type merging configuration_ in a single document.
-See the [handbook example](https://github.com/gmac/schema-stitching-handbook/tree/master/stitching-directives-sdl) for a working demonstration.
+See related [handbook example](https://github.com/gmac/schema-stitching-handbook/tree/master/stitching-directives-sdl) for a working demonstration.

 ```graphql
 # --- Users schema ---